design-automation/mobius-mooc-generator/markdown_structure.md

 # Markdown Structure

-The markdown files for teh generator need to be structured in a specific way.
+The markdown files for the generator need to be structured in a specific way.

 There are two type of markdown content.